 Although there are many numerous advantages to drip systems, there are cons as well to consider.

-In most backyard gardens and small farms, a solar power drip irrigation makes plenty of sense.
+In most backyard gardens, small farms, growing in arid climates and on difficult terrains, a solar power drip irrigation makes plenty of sense.

 Propper planning prevents poor performance!
 You don’t want to haphazardly construct your system only to find points of failure down the road.